AY2223S1-CS2103T-T09-4/tp-clone-for-cs2101UG/docs/UserGuide_CS2101.md

 Students' data is saved as a JSON file `[JAR file location]/data/teachersPet.json`.
 Advanced users are welcome to edit the data file.

-<div markdown="span" class="alert alert-warning">⚠️ **Warning:** Proceed with care!
+<div markdown="span" class="alert alert-danger">❗ **Caution:** Proceed with care!
 If your changes to the data file makes its format invalid,
-Teacher’s Pet will discard all data and start with an empty data file at the next run!
+Teacher’s Pet will not be able to load the data!
+You can either revert the changes made to JSON file or delete the JSON file to have a new set of sample data.
 </div>

 [↑ Back to top](#table-of-contents)